 You can take your bike on the boat, or rent a bike from the souvenir shop at Kinderdijk.
 If you don’t want to walk or cycle, boat trips along the canal are available.
 There is no charge to enter the site, but you need a ticket to go in the windmill-museums.

 Refreshment facilities at Kinderdijk are limited, although you can buy drinks in cans or bottles.
-If you want something to eat I recommend you do as we did, and take the ferry across to Ridderkerk, where you can enjoy a leisurely snack or meal at the Paviljoen.
+If you want something to eat I recommend you do as I did, and take the ferry across to Ridderkerk, where you can enjoy a leisurely snack or meal at the Paviljoen.
 Here you can watch the river traffic going by until it is time to catch the waterbus back to Rotterdam.